nickyhajal/world-domination-summit/_content/story.md

 **The Plan for 2016**

 For 2016 we’re very excited to introduce new WDS mini-events held throughout the city including art shows, performances, a 5k, and many more independent gatherings, and to extend our time together to an entire week (no-longer just the weekend).
-We’re also adding to our popular [Academies](/academies) to explore and incorporate many more topics.
+We’re also adding to our popular [Academies](/academies) to incorporate many more attendee's interests.

 We’ll once again be making our main stage home at the Newmark theater (where we were in 2012) – a beautiful and intimate theater with 1,000 seats.
 Since there are fewer seats in this theater, there are fewer tickets this year for main-stage keynote attendance, but many other WDS events will be offered through separate ticket purchases.